-One of the proposed possible solutions would be silence.
+Tosatti reports that a possible “solution” being proposed is that the words of Consecration be replaced by silence.
 It would mean that after the Sanctus, at the moment in which normally during the Mass the priest would say the words: “Father, you are holy indeed…” the different celebrants would keep silent, everyone mentally repeating “his own” formula.

 The silence is broken in the congregation with the recitation of the Our Father.
 It is still not clear how the lines for Communion would be formed.